whitfin/cachex/README.md

 Cachex.get(:my_cache, "key") == { :get, [ :my_cache, "key" ] }
 ```

-Cachex uses the typical `GenServer` pattern (it's actually a `GenEvent` implementation under the hood), and as such you get most of the typical interfaces.
+Cachex uses the typical `GenServer` pattern, and as such you get most of the typical interfaces.
 There are a couple of differences, but they're detailed below.

 #### Definition

-Hooks are quite simply a small abstraction above the existing `GenEvent` which ships with Elixir.
+Hooks are quite simply a small abstraction above the existing `GenServer` which ships with Elixir.
 Cachex tweaks a couple of minor things related to synchronous execution and argument format, but nothing too special.
 Below is an example of a very basic hook implementation:

 ```elixir